 The Society strongly supported the original proposals, published by the Highways Agency in January 2010, for the dualling of the A21 along roughly the same route as the existing road.

 A Public Inquiry was held in 2013 and the Inspector recommended that the route shown below should be implemented.
-This was subsequently supported by the Government and it is hoped that construction will commence in 2015.
+This was subsequently supported by the Government and construction commenced in 2015.

 Colas Site - Vale Road Roundabout

 Outline planning permission has been given for this long-derelict but important site.
 However, unfortunately, no actual development is expected to take place in the immediate future.